rvennam/istio-on-iks/custom-istio-ingress-1.7.md

 These steps will create a new Istio ingress gateway deployment in a `bookinfo` namespace and then deploy the BookInfo sample application to the same namespace.

 1. Enable Managed Istio 1.7
-1. Create a new namespace and enable automatic sidecar injection
+2. Create a new namespace and enable automatic sidecar injection
 ```
 kubectl create namespace bookinfo
 kubectl label namespace bookinfo  istio-injection=enabled
 ```
-3. Verify `istioctl version` shows same version for everything
-4. Create a file called `custom-ingress-io.yaml` with contents:
+3. Create a file called `custom-ingress-io.yaml` with contents:
 ```
 apiVersion: install.istio.io/v1alpha1
 kind: IstioOperator